gittygupta/slam/README.md

 ![output on a test video](https://github.com/gittygupta/slam/blob/master/output.png)

-Will keep updating.
-Check commits for history.

-Might encounter Cholesky errors in certain iterations but it fixes itself.
-Currently usably fast.

-### TODO:
-1. Add kinemtic model, becomes shitty later on.
-Fine initially though.
-2. Add g2o optimization only to latest pose and not all the previous ones, which probably makes it slower and worse in the future.
-3. Add optimizer for Focal length (different for different camera lens)

-Currently focal length needs to be passed the parameter F in bash shell along with the user's video directory.
+The focal length needs to be passed as the parameter F in bash shell along with the user's video directory.
 Moreover, a 'yes' or 'no' parameter has to be passed depending on the user's requirement of using a reverse SLAM.

 example command :
 ```